bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:40%"
   alt="." />

-Next, for example 4, we\'re going to look at some of the custom animations you can use in **jQuery** and over here I have my example four file open, and you\'ll notice that the HTML and the CSS have changed just a little bit.
+Next, for example 4, we&apos;re going to look at some of the custom animations you can use in **jQuery** and over here I have my example four file open, and you&apos;ll notice that the HTML and the CSS have changed just a little bit.

-There are more links here and my box now has some content inside the div box here, and you\'ll see that my stylings is a little bit different up here, if you look at the actual page, it looks like this now.
-We\'re going to make each of these buttons work so we can see how some custom animations work in **jQuery**.
+There are more links here and my box now has some content inside the div box here, and you&apos;ll see that my stylings is a little bit different up here, if you look at the actual page, it looks like this now.
+We&apos;re going to make each of these buttons work so we can see how some custom animations work in **jQuery**.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->